Utah Drunk Driving Laws, Penalties, and Consequences

 In Utah, if you get pulled over for a DUI (driving under the influence) and the officer asks you to take a blood, breath, urine, or saliva test, do you have to take one?
 What happens if you refuse?

-Utah's Boating Under the Influence Laws
+Utah's Boating Under the Influence (BUI) Laws and Penalties

 Unlike other states, Utah doesn’t have separate BUI laws.
 Instead, Utah law enforcement prosecutes BUI under the DUI statutes.